Thomas Rhett shares sweetest parenting advice for Hoda before his plaza concert

 His daughter stole the spotlight — and Hoda Kotb's heart.

-Hoda is a big fan of Rhett's music, but she shares a bigger bond with the singer and his wife, Lauren.
+Hoda is a big fan of Thomas Rhett's music, but she shares a bigger bond with the singer and his wife, Lauren Akins.
 Just a couple of months after she adopted her baby girl, Haley Joy, they adopted Willa Gray.

 Thomas Rhett on his newly adopted baby: Hoda is spoiling her!Play Video - 2:19